Quick Check of Motivation and Homeschool Routines

 Therefore you might like to give competition a shot, help your boys develop character and help everybody enjoy the ‘game.’
 Plan a limited time as for a start, e.g. the two months before Christmas to introduce a competition chart.
 Christmas is usually a time when concentration is lacking, environment gets distracting and intrinsic motivation gets down.
 To give you an idea of what I mean when talking about motivating a bunch of students all at once please, check this motivation chart.

-Optimize your Learning environment and procedures
+Optimize your Learning Environment and Procedures

-In short, it was found that – amongst other factors – the earlier in life the more important the role of parents is to their kids to prevent from unwanted outcomes in later life.
+In short, it was found that – amongst other factors – the earlier in life the more important the role of parents is to prevent their kids from unwanted outcomes in later life.
 Doesn’t that motivate, does it?
 Now, having talked about mindset you’ll get a list with ideas to see which one might work for you:

 Stick to the same routines every day.
 Dedicate to your lesson hours, breaks, activities, and schedule.
 Start more or less around the same time every day and follow through the same homeschool routines every morning.
 If you don’t like schedules you might like to check out simple routines for homeschool moms from a mom with a big family to organize your homeschool a different way.